 A copy of our Corporate Social Responsibility policy is available here.

 A copy of our Equality & Diversity Action Plan is available here.

 Kings Chambers is committed to making a big difference in the community we serve locally and nationally.

-Kings Chambers introduced the Wellbeing Policy in 2017 and received a Certificate of Recognition from the Bar Council in February 2018.
+Kings Chambers first introduced a Wellbeing Policy in 2017 and received a Certificate of Recognition from the Bar Council in February 2018.
+The Bar Council re-certified us in November 2023.
 Chambers has a dedicated Wellbeing Committee led by Erica Bedford and Constanze Bell.
 We are committed to promoting health and wellbeing of all members of Chambers, Pupils and Staff.
 Our policy is reviewed annually and the current policy can be downloaded by clicking here.